hj-lv/lhj/README.md

     $ ./sim
 ```

+#### Note：
-Note：You can change the data in the result.txt to change the basic configuration of the data structure.
+- You can change the data in the result.txt to change the basic configuration of the data structure.
+- Before using, please check the test file in main.cpp.